top of page

 impression of the Roman castellum Lugdunum Batavorum aka Brittenburg near modern town of Katwijk

-From all this we can conclude that the Brísingamen neck-ring or necklace was on Frisian territory in 516 when King Hygelac, wearing the gemstones and well-wrought gold, bit the dust.
-A date of death, by the way, generally assumed by scholars, and also based on the text Historia Francorum mentioned earlier.
+From all this, we can conclude that the Brísingamen neck-ring or necklace was on Frisian territory in 516 when King Hygelac, wearing gemstones and well-wrought gold, met his demise.
+A date of death, by the way, generally assumed by scholars, which is also based on the text Historia Francorum, mentioned earlier.

 The looting of Frisia by King Hygelac is also considered to be the last twitch of five centuries of endemic piracy in the region.
-Check our post It all began with piracy to have an image of this crucial period for bringing forth a common southern North Sea culture, and to realize what and who set the example for the Vikings many centuries later.
+Check our blog post Our civilization – It all began with piracy to get an image of this crucial period for bringing forth a common southern North Sea culture and to understand what and who set the example for the Vikings many centuries later.

-Battle of Finnsburh – In our post Tolkien pleaded in favour of king Finn we told a bit about king Hygelac already and, of course, we told about the legendary Battle at Finnsburh leading to the Freswæle ‘Frisian Slaughter’ that took place in that same era too.
+Battle of Finnsburh – In our blog post Tolkien pleaded in favour of king Finn.
+An immortalized royal tragedy we told a bit about King Hygelac already and, of course, we told about the legendary Battle at Finnsburh leading to the Freswæle (‘Frisian slaughter’) that took place in that same era, too.

 Besides the famous Brísingamen necklace mentioned in the epic poem Beowulf, the Edda does too.
-The Edda is a medieval compilation of Icelandic poems, poetics, and mythical stories written in Old Norse in the thirteenth century.
+The Edda is a medieval compilation of Icelandic poems, poetics, and mythical stories written in the Old Norse language in the thirteenth century.
 The Brísingamen is mentioned several times and described as the necklace of the goddess Freyja.
-In Norse mythology, Freyja is the goddess of beauty and fertility, and - relevant for this post - also of war and death.
-In one of the stories, the god Heimdallr, who can do without sleep and sees in the dark, is portrayed as 'the Recoverer of Freyja’s necklace,' the one who finds back the beautiful ornament after it was lost.
+In Norse mythology, Freyja is the goddess of beauty and fertility, and – relevant for this blog post – also of war and death.
+In one of the stories, the god Heimdallr – who can do without sleep and sees in the dark – is portrayed as the recoverer of Freyja’s necklace; the one who finds back the beautiful ornament after it was lost.
 Besides the Edda, the Flateyjarbók, an Icelandic manuscript or yearbook written in the fourteenth century, also makes a reference to the Brísingamen.

 Part of most stories is that the beautiful and coveted Freyja, and other women, receive beautiful jewellery in exchange for favours.
-When promises were broken or, for example, a candidate for marriage was unsuitable, they would break or smash the jewellery.
-That way elegantly giving expression to their pent-up disappointment and anger.
-Etymologically the word brísingamen can be explained as ‘red-fire neck-ring’ or ‘shining neck-ring’.
+When promises were broken or, for example, a candidate for marriage was unsuitable, they would break or smash the jewellery, elegantly giving expression to their pent-up disappointment and anger.
+Etymologically, the word brísingamen can be explained as ‘red-fire/shining neck-ring’.
 We will come back to that later.
 Keep it in mind, though.

-Folk tradition among the Frisians of today wants Freyja to be the goddess after which the Frisians are named.
-Although there is not much actual support for this oral tradition (read also our post A severe case of inattentional blindness: the Frisian tribe’s name), graceful Freyja does come into play regarding the Brísingamen.
+Folk tradition among the Frisians of today wants Freyja to be the goddess after whom the Frisians are named.
+Although there is not much actual support for this oral tradition (read also our blog post A severe case of inattentional blindness: the Frisian tribe’s name), graceful Freyja does come into play regarding the Brísingamen.
 There is, namely, an image preserved of the neck-ring that goddess Freyja wore.
-This image concerns a silver pendant found at Aska in the province of Östergötland in Sweden.
-Indeed, more or less where probably the Geats of King Hygelac lived, as mentioned earlier.
+This image concerns a silver pendant found at the tiny village of Aska in the province of Östergötland in Sweden.
+Indeed, more or less where the Geats of King Hygelac probably lived, as mentioned at the beginning of this blog post.
 The silver pendant is dated between 800 and 1050.
-Below the pendant where we are talking about, which can be admired in real life in the Swedish History Museum:
+Below are images of the pendant we are talking about, which can be admired in real life in Historiska Museet ('the Swedish History Museum').

 Freyja pendant disc-on-bow fibula